 –The Reading Room is an intimate space with comfortable arm chairs that seats 10.

 –The Dining Room is reserved for meals, which are served buffet-style.
-It seats 50 comfortably at tables; additional people can be seated at tables in the adjacent Common Room, or during seasonal weather, on the nearby screen porch..
+It seats 50 comfortably at tables; additional people can be seated at tables in the adjacent Common Room, or during seasonal weather, on the nearby screen porch.

-Adjacent to Anna House is the McRae Room which seats 35 in an auditorium-like format.
+–Adjacent to Anna House is the McRae Room which seats 35 in an auditorium-like format.

 There is also an outdoor pavilion on the property, which is covered and overlooks the bluff; it seats about 12 people in this al fresco setting.

-Yes, we offer communion for group retreats.
+Yes, we can offer supplies for communion for group retreats if scheduled in advance.

 We welcome guests for private retreats, as well as those who are visiting family and friends at the nearby University of the South campus.
 We can provide you with information about area church services (including those at the nearby convent), maps of hiking trails, and information about area attractions.
 And we are happy to give you privacy during your stay if that’s what you prefer.